In a nutshell

 Comedy or drama

-Alternatively, this technique could lend a seemingly innocuous piece of dialogue from one character’s unexpected menace.
+Alternatively, this technique could lend a seemingly innocuous piece of dialogue from one character an unexpected sense of menace.
 Imagine how the audience would feel if you used an L cut to reveal that the person to whom they are speaking is tied to a chair, kidnapped by the speaker.

 L cuts are often used to introduce a flashback in a film as well.
 A character will start to reminisce about a past event.
 Even after the flashback sequence begins, however, the character will still be heard telling the story, now becoming the narrator.
 This type of cut will make the transition from present day to a flashback flow more smoothly.